Get Your Flu Shot!

 All visitors to the Student Health Center are required to wear a face mask before entry to and while in the Center.
 Please visit Los Angeles Department of Public Health's COVID-19: Masks page for mask guidance.

 - Please note: Face masks with valves or vents should not be used.

 In order to receive a flu shot at the Student Health Center, students and employees must:

-- Not have respiratory or other COVID-19 symptoms on their appointment date or have had symptoms within 14 days of the scheduled appointment.
+- Not have respiratory or other symptoms associated with COVID-19 on their appointment date or have had symptoms within 10 days of the scheduled appointment.